Nidnogg/hot-drone/README.md

-# sueli drone
+# hot drone

-Sueli Drone is a tiny web app mimicking a radio widget.
+hot Drone is a tiny web app mimicking a radio widget.

-It supports user defined alarms and it's mostly intended to play moody songs that would lull the user to a healthy night's sleep.
+It's mostly intended to play moody songs that would lull the user to a healthy night's sleep.

 ## Usage